 Apple made a clever move to borrow and enlarge the Apple Watch’s Digital Crown for the AirPods Max.
 Similar to how the crown provides navigation for Apple's smartwatch, on the AirPods Max the crown is used for volume control, skipping tracks and playing or pausing audio.
 It's also a means of summoning Siri and answering or ending phone calls.
 I’ll admit there’s something satisfying about swivelling the dial, although I did swipe the volume while fussing with my hair more than once.

-The other button on the right earcup is a switch for noise cancellation and transparency mode.
+The other button on the right earcup is a switch for noise cancelation and transparency mode.
 So where is the AirPods Max power button, you might ask?
 There isn’t one, which is odd no matter how you frame it.
 Although they kick into low-power mode when they’re stationary for several minutes or in the magnetic smart case, I still think Apple should’ve included a way to completely power down the AirPods Max.

-AirPods Max review: Audio performance
+Apple AirPods Max review: Sound quality

 The AirPods Max’s sound starts with a custom-built, 40mm dynamic driver in each cup, which are designed to deliver deep bass, accurate mid-range sounds and clean high-frequencies.
 There’s also a dual neodymium ring magnet motor that limits harmonic distortion to less than 1%, even at max volume.
 When I turned the AirPods Max all the way up, music sounded balanced as ever, although my Apple Health noise notifications increased.